DaVinci Resolve 15 released with Fusion built-in

 The editing experience has also been improved with stacked timelines and timeline tabs that enables users to view multiple timelines simultaneously.
 New markers are available with on-screen annotations, there are new subtitle and closed captioning tools, the ability to autosave with versioning, improved keyboard customization tools, new 2D and 3D Fusion title templates, the ability to stabilize images directly from the Edit page, a floating timecode window, improved organization and metadata tools, a Netflix render presets with IMF support and more.

-A public beta of DaVinci Resolve 15 is available now.
+DaVinci Resolve 15 is available now.
 A very capable free version is available and the Studio version with the full suite of collaborative features, 3D tools and ResolveFX costs $299 for a perpetual license.
 Find out more on the DaVinci Resolve website and see a video of the new features on YouTube.